Skip to main content

 Status: Current Term Now Closed Weekly Hours: 9-11 hrs Location: Off Campus

-At the Berkeley Psychedelic Facilitation Certificate Program, advanced professionals are learning how to safely, effectively, and equitably support clients, patients, and study participants in psychedelic-assisted healing and research settings.
-In the 2024-25 academic year, the Program will welcome its third cohort of learners to participate in a 200-hour...
+At the Berkeley Psychedelic Facilitation Program, three cohorts of advanced professionals (110 in total) learned how to safely, effectively, and equitably support clients, patients, and study participants in psychedelic-assisted healing and research settings.
+For the past three academic years, the Program welcomed cohorts of learners to participate in a...

 Social Sciences Education, Cognition & Psychology